 Are you an entrepreneur?
-Do you operate internationally?
-Do you buy goods from abroad?
-It is important to have a clear insight into all aspects of your value chain relating to Responsible Business Conduct (RBC).
-Do you suspect there may be RBC risks or misconduct?
-Do you wish to boost the sustainability of your value chains in your producer countries?
+Do you operate internationally or buy goods from abroad?
+It is essential to have a clear insight into all aspects of your value chain relating to Responsible Business Conduct (RBC).
+Do you suspect there may be RBC risks or misconduct on social conditions or environment and biodiversity?
+Do you wish to boost the sustainability of your value chains in one or more of your production countries?
 If so, apply for a subsidy from the Fund for Responsible Business (FVO).

 FVO supports Dutch partnerships that wish to:

 - conduct local or regional research into the underlying causes of RBC risks and misconduct in their value chains and implement measures to address them;

 - implement RBC into their business processes in a more effective manner, including measures to end RBC risks and misconduct in their own company;

 - set up a multi-stakeholder project that addresses RBC risks and misconduct, positively impacting manufacturing conditions in their producer countries.

 FVO is a 4-year subsidy programme (2019–2022).
 During this period, third parties get annual opportunities to submit project applications.
 In 2022, a total amount of €4.8 million will be made available for FVO Pillar 1.